Flights to South Sudan

 There are 7 cities spread across 7 countries in Africa that offer international flights to South Sudan.
 These direct flights arrive at Juba Airport, the only international airport in South Sudan.

-The majority of those flights are operated by 4 airlines: Ethiopian Airlines, Uganda Airlines, Kenya Airways and Badr Airlines.
+The majority of those flights are operated by 3 airlines: Ethiopian Airlines, Uganda Airlines and Kenya Airways.

 In the following sections we provide detailed information on the available routes from every country with non-stop flights and (if available) stopover flights: